Josh Bell Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 13th in the league.
+- The Mets pitching staff is 14th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets have a 4.34 team ERA that ranks 18th across all league pitching staffs.
+- The Mets have a 4.35 team ERA that ranks 19th among all MLB pitching staffs.

+- Mets pitchers combine to give up 190 total home runs at a rate of 1.2 per game (to rank 13th in baseball).

-- In his most recent appearance on Thursday against the Philadelphia Phillies, the lefty threw four innings, giving up four earned runs while surrendering five hits.
+- The left-hander last pitched on Thursday, Sept.
+21 against the Philadelphia Phillies, when he tossed four innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.